-A Fleet Management Plan (FMP) defines and describes how the motor vehicle fleet serves an agency's mission.
-The FMP is multi-year map of a systematic approach to vehicle acquisition, use, maintenance, refueling, and replacement.
+The FMP is multi-year map of your agency's systematic approach to vehicle acquisition, use, maintenance, refueling, and replacement.
 The plan should anticipate and account for changes in mission, organization, and resulting vehicle demand.
 The plan must establish an agency's strategy for achieving full compliance with current management and sustainability mandates.
 The plan must also define how vehicle selection will achieve maximum fuel efficiency, and limit motor vehicle body size, engine size and optional equipment to what is essential to meet the agency's mission.
 The plan should guide the programming of funds necessary to continue fleet operations.